sockeqwe/pages/content/perfectionism-vs-excellence.md

 Is there a standard that defines excellence in this context?
 We could argue that it is misleading for the reader of the code.
 But is it a blocker to not aprove this code from our co-worker?
-What are our team standards in that context.
+What are our team standards in that context that could help us here as a reference for excellence?

 But what if I still really really really want to make the point that I, think `Calendar` is a better choice here?

-Here is a little guide that works well for me:
+Here is a little guide that works well for me when reviewing code:

-1. Step: Take a step back and ask yourself: Is it about perfectionism or excellence?
+1. Step: Take a step back and ask myself: Is it about perfectionism or excellence?
 2. Step: If it is about my own perfectionism then I have to acknowlege that.
 Self-awareness is key.
 3. Step: There is nothing wrong with making a comment that I, personally, think that `Calendar` is a better choice but I acknowledge that it is a matter of personal preference and not because it makes the solution more excellent.

-So my code review comment could look like this:
+So my code review comment could look as follows:

 ![Code Review Comment2](/images/perfectionism-excellence/review_unit_test2.png)

 By doing so I don't chase perfection.
-I dont want to look perfect and I dont expect the author to achieve unattainable ideals.
+I dont want to look perfect and I dont expect the author to achieve unattainable ideals that I consider perfect.
 I actually leave the ownership by the author of the code.

 And last but not least, we skip the whole dance where both, the code reviewer and the author of the code, are in disagreement because both stick to their different picture of perfect code.
-Either the code reviewer gets annoyed and says at some point "then do whatever you want" or the author of the code says "okay, I give up I change it to whatever you want" but for sure they didn't improve the code towards an excellent soltuion.
+Either the code reviewer gets annoyed and says at some point "then do whatever you want" or the author of the code says "okay, I give up and I change it to whatever you want" but for sure they didn't work to improve the code towards an excellent soltuion.

 [^1]: https://en.wikipedia.org/wiki/Perfectionism_(psychology) visited at Januar 28, 2021.
 [^2]: Paul L. Hewitt, Gordon L. Flett, Samuel F. Mikail.
 [Perfectionism: A Relational Approach to Conceptualization, Assessment, and Treatment](https://www.amazon.com/dare-lead-brave-conversations-hearts).
 2017.